zapta/i2c_adapter/README.md

-# A Simple USB to I2C Adapter
+# A Simple USB to I2C Adapter that works.

 The I2C Adapter allows python programs to connect to I2C/QUIIC/STEMMA-QT devices using off the shelf low cost boards such the Raspberry Pico or SparkFun Pro Micro - RP2040.
 The I2C adapter appears on the computer as a serial port (no device installation required) and acts as a USB to I2C bridge, and this Python package  provides an easy to use API to interact with it using high level commands.